-At March 31, 2019, we held investments totaling \$14.9 billion, compared to \$11.9 billion at December 31, 2018.
+At June 30, 2019, we held investments totaling \$16.4 billion, compared to \$11.9 billion at December 31, 2018.
+In connection with the acquisition of the TMR Group Entities, we acquired total investments with a fair market value of \$2.3 billion on March 22, 2019, the date of acquisition.
 Our investment guidelines stress preservation of capital, market liquidity, and diversification of risk.
 Notwithstanding the foregoing, our investments are subject to market-wide risks and fluctuations, as well as to risks inherent in particular securities.
 In addition to the information presented above and below, see "Note 4.
 Investments" and "Note 5.
 Fair Value Measurements" in our "Notes to the Consolidated Financial Statements" for additional information regarding our investments and the fair value measurement of our investments, respectively.

 As the reinsurance coverages we sell include substantial protection for damages resulting from natural and man-made catastrophes, as well as for potentially large casualty and specialty exposures, we expect from time to time to become liable for substantial claim payments on short notice.
 Accordingly, our investment portfolio as a whole is structured to seek to preserve capital and provide a high level of liquidity, which means that the large majority of our investment portfolio consists of highly rated fixed income securities, including U.S. treasuries, agencies, municipals, highly rated sovereign and supranational securities, high-grade corporate securities and mortgage-backed and asset-backed securities.
-We also have an allocation to publicly traded equities reflected on our consolidated balance sheet as equity investments trading and an allocation to other investments (including catastrophe bonds, private equity investments, senior secured bank loan funds, hedge funds and miscellaneous other investments).
-At March 31, 2019, our portfolio of equity investments trading totaled \$389.9 million, or 2.6%, of our total investments (December 31, 2018 - \$310.3 million or 2.6%).
-Our portfolio of other investments totaled \$878.4 million, or 5.9%, of our total investments at March 31, 2019 (December 31, 2018 - \$784.9 million or 6.5%).
+We also have an allocation to publicly traded equities reflected on our consolidated balance sheet as equity investments trading and an allocation to other investments (including catastrophe bonds, private equity investments, senior secured bank loan funds and hedge funds).
+At June 30, 2019, our portfolio of equity investments trading totaled \$273.6 million, or 1.7%, of our total investments (December 31, 2018 - \$310.3 million or 2.6%).
+Our portfolio of other investments totaled \$955.4 million, or 5.8%, of our total investments at June 30, 2019 (December 31, 2018 - \$784.9 million or 6.5%).